nielsen-oss/keys-management/README.md

 * **SecretKeyUseCase** - The specific use-case the key is used for: encryption, decryption or AAA (Authentication, Authorization & Accountability)

-* **SecretKeyValue** - As its name revealed, is the key's content, the actual concrete value and its type is string or bytes
+* **SecretKeyValue** - key's content, the actual concrete value and its type is string or bytes

 * **SecretKey** - A single SecretKeyValue wrapper that expose the value as the real value or as censored so can be used for logging and debugging.